-- 3. Consider how you can build a "learning relationship" with your customers.
+- 3. Consider how you can build a learning relationship with your customers.
 Depending on your business, you could take the Amazon or Netflix mass customization approach by using technology to support deeper knowledge of your customers.
 Or you could take Best Buy's approach of defining its most important customer niches and training its staff on exactly what those customers are looking for (after, of course, first spending time engaging with those customers to really know their desires).
 At the heart of this prescription is the need to segment your customers so that one size does not fit all.
 Your competition may be stroking its customers' esteem needs.
 Are you doing the same for your customers? - 4.
 Address your customers' social and belonging needs by making them feel a part of something bigger than themselves.
 Harley-Davidson is a master at this with its Harley Owner Group (H.O.G.) affiliation clubs.
-The H.O.G.
-Website headline says it all: "Express Yourself in the Company of Others...
+The former headline of the H.O.G. website says it all: "Express Yourself in the Company of Others . . .
 The Harley Owners Group is much more than just a motorcycle organization.
 It's one million people around the world united by a common passion: making the Harley-Davidson dream a way of life."
-Sheraton is attempting to do it with a \$20 million promotional campaign associated with its social networking-type Web site.
-Its "global neighborhood" strategy is based on presenting the voice of the customer to other customers with the intent of creating a common community.
-A company can't inauthentically orchestrate whether or not a customer really feels he or she belongs, but it certainly can facilitate it.
-Ask what your company can do to help facilitate a deeper connection between your customers-with each other as well as with the company.
-Want a test to determine whether your customers already feel that affiliation?
-Take the T-shirt test.
-How many Sheraton T-shirts do you see roaming the streets compared with Harley T-shirts?
-If you've created a true sense of affiliation, your committed customers will become walking billboards for your brand.
+The Internet gives you ample opportunities to create customer networks or communities, especially through social media sites like Facebook, YouTube, and Twitter.
+Many companies mistakenly think that these sites are just another means of creating a transaction, but they can also be used as a means of creating a deeper relationship.
+Whether it's through viral videos that feature key employees, a CEO blog or Twitter site that humanizes the leaders of the organization, or through customer forums, you can build on the affiliation needs of your customers using this new technology.
+Using behavioral science, Lithium Technologies has become the leading provider of social customer-relationship management solutions to power high-tech companies' customer networks.
+Check out their website (www.lithium.com) and you'll see that they identify, engage, and leverage the SuperUser (those who most actively use the product), the 1 percent that represents your strongest brand advocates, which will drive 40 to 50 percent of your user-generated content associated with what customers are saying about your product and how they can improve their experience with your product or service.
+Given how engaged we are with technology today, why not use your customers as a free and compelling sales force for your product?